Lead On

 - Promote mental and physical well-being: Walking your dog has several health benefits for both you and your four-legged companion.
 It also provides an opportunity to clear your mind, reduce stress, and boost your mood.

-- Exciting prizes: By securing over £25 in the sponsorship you’ll automatically be entered into a prize draw for a chance to win an Animo Dog Tracker (worth £50) kindly donated by Sure Petcare
+- Exciting prizes: By raising over £150 in sponsorship you’ll automatically be entered into a prize draw for a chance to win some great prizes for you and your Pup, including an hamper full of treats, kindly donated by Scampers Soham.

 4. Start walking!